 The business continues to grow and develop; some processes may have changed with the times but the vision is still the same here at Priory Farm; to provide outstanding customer service and to inspire our customers by creating exceptional experiences.

-We’re always looking to improve and innovate so our most recent project has been the redesign and fitting of our brand new Butchery and Deli, led by eldest son Jeremy Shinner and due for completion late 2021.
+We’re always looking to improve and innovate so our most recent project has been the redesign and fitting of our brand new Butchery and Deli, led by eldest son Jeremy Shinner and completed in 2021.

 John and Wendy Shinner bought Priory Farm in September 1957.